SamBuckberry/CourseraCleanData/README.md

 * Merge the training and test datasets
 * Extract the mean and standard deviation for each variable for each subject and activity
 * Create a 'tidy' dataset with the average for each variable for each activity for each subject
-* Write a csv file withy the 'tidy' dataset.
+* Write a tab-seperated text file withy the 'tidy' dataset.

 A details of the analysis are available in the codebood.md file in this repo.
 The runAnalysis.R scipt also has comments detailing each operation within the script.